 Dietary approach to heal the gut and keep a strong immune system to fight the ailment

-In fact, it has even been shown that a deficiency in vitamin D alone can be the cause for the gut flora problem in the first place.
+In fact, it has even been shown that a deficiency in vitamin D alone can be the cause of the gut flora problem in the first place.

 I recommend taking all the natural sunlight you can get as well as eating fatty fish like wild salmon or sardines regularly and probably a supplemental dose of 4,000 or 5,000 IU of vitamin D3 per day for most people.